3 days in Helsinki is a good amount of time to see the fascinating Finnish capital. Helsinki is a beautiful city and there is a lot to see.

 Suomenlinna is an island that once served as a fortress.
 Constructed by the Swedes as a defence against the Russians in 1748, it served as a fortress through years of Russian occupation from 1818, until Finland gained its independence in 1917.

-Nowadays, it’s a park and residential area but the history of the island means it should be one of your first port of calls during your 3 days in Helsinki.
+Nowadays, it’s a park and residential area but the history of the island means it should be one of your first ports of call during your 3 days in Helsinki.

 The island is a UNESCO World Heritage Site and features six kilometres of walls, 100 cannons, tunnels and much more.
 You’ll also find six museums on the island and a beach too!

 Suomenlinna is a big island and you could easily spend half a day exploring it all.
 To get there, you’ll need to take a ferry, while admission to the fort is free, you will need to pay to enter some of the museums.

 As the name suggests, this is the main museum in Finland and well worth visiting if you want to learn more about the history of the country.

 One of the things I learned was that Finland is a relatively new country.
 It only gained its independence in 1917, which surprised me as someone who studied history at university!